Demonstrations are a fantastic way to create value you for your attendees and always prove extremely popular with most sessions selling out.

-David is a regular demonstating at exhibitions and food festivals such as Salon Du Chocolat, and The Speciality Chocolate Show, foodiesfestivals, Hans Slone Chocolate festival, the Ramsbottom Chocolate Festival, Foodies, Bakewell Festival of Baking, Ludlow Food Festival, Liverpool Food Festival – to name but a few.
+Foodies Festivals, Hans Slone Chocolate Festival, the Ramsbottom Chocolate Festival, Bakewell Festival of Baking, Ludlow Food Festival, Liverpool Food Festival – to name but a few.

-Always a popular feature at food festivals, David is often to be found wowing the crowds in the demonstration tent.
-Not only does he demonstrate making delicious chocolate treats such as his signature goats cheese truffles or Crab and white chocolate risotto, David also has a wealth of fascinating information about Chocolate and beware he has a choclate sniffing machine!.
+David’s repertoire sees him not only demonstrate making delicious chocolate treats such as his signature goats cheese truffles or crab and white chocolate risotto, but also showcasing his wealth of fascinating information about chocolate and its history.

 Conferences and teambuilding

 David has led sessions for Mira showers, Danone, the Church of England, Children’s Advisors Conference, The Methodist Church Conference, CBDO and Greenbelt Music and Arts Festival.

 across the UK and internationally in Sao tome, Dubai, Ireland and France among other places.

 David is at ease with audiences from a dozen or so up to a few thousand.

 Pairing chocolate with beer or wine, and chocolate tasting experiences, or cookery demonstrations.

 A session from David could be a welcome texture break on a heavy day of business or can set just the right note for the end of the day.